-Beaver Brook, a non-profit educational organization, was founded in 1964 by Hollis P. Nichols and Jeffery P. Smith, both Hollis, NH residents.
+Beaver Brook is a non-profit environmental educational center, founded in 1964 by Hollis P. Nichols and Jeffery P. Smith of Hollis, NH..

-With the continued support and generosity of hundreds of caring individuals over the years, Beaver Brook’s original 18 acres has blossomed into over 2,000 acres located in Hollis, Brookline, and Milford, New Hampshire.
-In addition to our natural resources, we also have meeting rooms, classrooms, libraries, and camping facilities.
+With the support and generosity of thousands of people over the years, Beaver Brook has blossomed from 18 to 2,187 acres of conservation land in southern New Hampshire.
+In addition to our natural resources, we also have 40 miles of trails, meeting rooms, classrooms, libraries, and camping facilities.

-BBA relies on donations, program fees, and revenues from land management practices to help achieve our mission.
-The Friends of Beaver Brook supporters are an instrumental part of our donation network to help cover the costs of building and trail maintenance and educational programs.
+BBA relies on donations and program fees to help achieve our mission.
+Donations help cover the expense of building and trail maintenance and educational programs.

-Hiking, biking, horseback riding, bird watching, and many other activities are enjoyed daily on the 30 miles of trails at BBA.
-Trails are open from dawn until dusk, seven days a week.
-Color-coded maps are available for $2.00 at the office.
-You may download our Trails & Maps.
+Hiking, biking, horseback riding, bird watching, snowshoeing are some of the activities enjoyed daily at BBA.
+Trails are open free to the public from dawn until dusk, seven days a week.
+You may download our Trails Maps here.

-Just forty-five minutes from Boston and six miles from Nashua, NH, Beaver Brook provides a respite for thousands of people annually and has become an important link for the southern New Hampshire community to learn about the natural world.
+Above all, Beaver Brook provides a respite in nature for thousands of people annually and has become an important link for the southern New Hampshire community to learn about the natural world.